Local Government and Community Relations

-The Office of University Relations promotes collaboration between the University of Vermont and local government and community members around common issues and interests.
-It provides information about the University and its resources to public, private and governmental entities and advances partnerships that benefit the University and community.
+The University Relations office works with local government and community members around common goals and issues.
+We provide information about UVM and its resources to public, private, and governmental entities and promote partnerships between UVM and the community.

-- The Payment for Services Agreement is $1.2 million paid to Burlington for fire services and other costs incurred due to university impact.
+- The Payment for Services Agreement provides $1.2 million from UVM to Burlington for fire services and other costs related to the University's impact on the City.

-The University facilitates outreach to the community including lifelong learning, internships, community-based research, technology transfer, arts, athletics, and business resources, to name a few.
+- Outreach to the community includes lifelong learning, internships, community-based research, technology transfer, arts, athletics, and business resources, to name a few.

 - University-Burlington Annual Report (PDF)

 - Memorandum of Agreement on Zoning and Housing (PDF)

 - Report on progress being made on City/University issues - Institutions and Human Resources committee (PDF)

 - UVM Principles for Working with Burlington (PDF)